 One agreement did not consider an Insurer Event grounds for early termination, unless some additional event of default had taken place, such as failure to meet the payment obligations, none of which have taken place.
 One agreement required that CFX either replace the insurer with another credit support facility or post collateral in the amount of the termination value in excess of \$15,000,000, based on CFX's credit rating.
-CFX received the notice of an Insurer Event from this counter-party on June 25, 2009, and posted collateral in July 2009.
+CFX received the notice of an Insurer Event from this counterparty on June 25, 2009, and posted collateral in July 2009.
 All investment income on the security posted as collateral, and the security itself, is income to, and an asset of, CFX.
-Per the agreement, the counterparty could request a maximum amount of \$14,008,073 as of June 30, 2014.
-However, the agreement only requires CFX post collateral at the request of the counterparty.
-In compliance with the agreement and the most recent request, the total collateral posting as of June 30, 2014 and 2013 was valued at \$8,168,927 and \$8,244,975, respectively, and is further disclosed in Note 2.
+Per the agreement, the counterparty could request a maximum amount of \$19,372,787 as of June 30, 2015.
+However, the agreement only requires CFX to post collateral at the request of the counterparty.
+In compliance with the agreement and the most recent request, there was not a collateral posting as of June 30, 2015, and the total collateral posting as of June 30, 2014 was valued at \$8,168,927 and is further disclosed in Note 2.

-As a result of CFX's compliance with the terms of the swap agreements and each applicable Credit Support Annex, as explained above, as of June 30, 2014 and 2013, no termination events have occurred.
+As a result of CFX's compliance with the terms of the swap agreements and each applicable Credit Support Annex, as explained above, as of June 30, 2015 and 2014, no termination events have occurred.

-Notwithstanding the insurer provisions under the swap agreements, CFX has the option to terminate all but one of the swaps at any time upon at least two business days prior written notice to the counterparty.
+Notwithstanding the Insurer Provisions under the swap agreements, CFX has the option to terminate all but one of the swaps at any time upon at least two business days prior written notice to the counterparty.
 One agreement requires 30 days' prior written notice, a requirement which can be waived.
-Absent the insurer provisions, the counterparties may terminate the swap in the event of a default, such as: nonpayment, credit downgrade or failure to provide collateral.
+Absent the Insurer Provisions, the counterparties may terminate the swap in the event of a default, such as: nonpayment, credit downgrade or failure to provide collateral.